komed3/top-737-800/README.md

 # Boeing 737-800 take off speed calculator

-Calculate take off speed for Boeing 737-800.
+Calculate take off speed for Boeing 737-800:

+- __v1__: maximum speed up to which a start abort may be initiated
+- __vr__: speed when pilot lifts nose of aircraft to take off
+- __v2__: minimum speed to climb safely even with engine failure

 __Do not use for real life flight!
 Valid for flight simulation use only!__